TaniaS-LV/learning_projects/README.md

+# Learning projects

+Here I will list some of the most interesting projects I have accomplished while taking courses on HTML / CSS, Python, SQL and Javascript.

-# HTML / CSS projects
+## HTML / CSS projects

 + Project 1.
 [Personal Website](https://tanias-lv.github.io/learning_projects/HTML_1/index.html).
 This HTML / CSS project was part of the course *100 Days of Code: The Complete Python Pro Bootcamp for 2023* by Dr. Angela Yu available on Udemy (more specifically, Day 44). *[Working files & details](learning_projects/HTML_1/)*